Welcome to the dataset page of the KB web collection. The dataset page and its analyses will be updated every summer.

 ** A ‘bedrijfschap’ was a sectoral organisation under public law in the Netherlands of companies that worked in the same industry.
 A ‘Productschap’ was a sectoral organisation under public law in the Netherlands of companies that worked with (or processed) the same raw material in successive stages.
 Both mostly occurred in the agriculture sector.

 *** All collections mentioned here are collections in the KB archive, but the KB also contributes (in selecting websites) to transnational web collections such as the Olympic Summer 2012.
 These collections are defined and archived by the IIPC.
 The Netherlands during World War One and the COVID-19 collections are exceptions as they also became a collection in the KB repository.
-For more information about the IIPC collections the KB contributes to, visit the web archive selection page at the KB website.

 Data used: I used all collection tags available and simply counted them.
 All original lists were used because the data was complete in all lists.
 All states were used as well.
 Please keep in mind that there is some inconsistency in month as explained at the start of this article.